kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 The confirmed notes are cleaned up and copy edited by the release-notes team to ensure uniform language/style is used.
 The team must make sure that the final document conforms to the [Documentation Style Guide](https://kubernetes.io/docs/contribute/style/style-guide/).

 ### Curate the External Dependencies Section
+*TODO: There are not external dependencies after release 1.14 in the release notes!Check with Wilson about it.

 An "External Dependencies" section should be curated which outlines how external dependency versions have changed since the last release.
-See [the v1.12 release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG-1.12.md#external-dependencies) for an example.
+See [the v1.14 release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.14.md#external-dependencies) for an example.

 Note that there are [plans in the process to formalize and automate the process of aggregating the changes](https://github.com/kubernetes/community/issues/2234), but this is currently [a very manual process](https://github.com/kubernetes/sig-release/pull/398).